quasilyte/gscene/README.md

 # gscene

-A lightweight scene package for Ebitengine
+A lightweight scene package for Ebitengine.